algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 ---
 # Testing Objectives

-## Objectifs Spécifiques des Tests
+## Specific objectives of the tests

 ### 1. Feature Testing
 - **objective** : Ensure the correct functioning of all game features.